-Lots of people don’t hike alone as they worry that they may hurt themselves or get lost.
+Lots of people don’t go hiking alone as they worry that they may get hurt or lost.
 While these scenarios are certainly possible, they are not likely—especially if you prepare in advance.

-Hiking alone may seem like a scary prospect, but in reality there are lots of advantages to solo hiking.
+Hiking alone may seem like a scary prospect, but in reality, there are lots of advantages to solo hiking.
 You don’t have to talk if you don’t want to and you can go at your own pace; if you want to stop to take pictures of a waterfall, you can.
-If you want to take a break to sit down and have some water, you can.
+Want to take a break to sit down and have some water?
+You can.
 If you want to power ahead, you can!

 If you are hiking alone for the first time, you should plan a hike in an area that you know well.
-For instance you could hike locally, or you could visit a hiking path that you have travelled before.
-This is because you will know more about the wild animals and poisonous plants in the area.
+For instance, you could hike locally, or you could visit a hiking path that you have traveled before.
+This is because you will know more about wild animals and poisonous plants in the area.

 Don’t worry that the hike will be boring or repetitive; the world always looks and feels different when you are on your own.

-Check The Weather Forecast Before You Set Off
+3. Check The Weather Forecast Before You Set-Off

 Simply looking out of the window before setting off for a hike isn’t enough.
 The weather could change within a matter of minutes, which can be very dangerous.
 If you think that you are going for a hike in the sun but it starts to snow after an hour, you are putting yourself at risk of hypothermia and pneumonia.
 Check the weather forecast online to see predictions for later in the day or week.
 This way you will be able to pack the right kind of clothes for the weather.

 You should also keep your eye on other hikers that you pass.
 If you notice that they are all wearing raincoats and heading to their cars, the weather may be about to get much worse!